The Real Housewives of New York City: Broadcast history

 The Real Housewives of New York City airs regularly on Bravo in the United States; most episodes are approximately forty-two minutes in length, and are broadcast in standard definition and high definition.
 Since its premiere, the series has alternated airing on Monday, Tuesday, Wednesday and Thursday evenings and has been frequently shifted between the 8:00, 9:00, and 10:00 PM timeslots.

 Other media

 In July 2012, Bravo released a social networking video game version of The Real Housewives of New York City titled as Real Housewives: The Game.
 Following weekly new episodes, a new game was available based on the story.

 In 2016, On Location Tours hosted an official The Real Housewives of New York-themed tour in New York City.
 The tour is centered around giving passengers an almost four-hour trip to visit numerous places where current and former housewives "have dined, shopped, dated or had a fight or two," and is described as the "ultimate, one-of-a-kind Real Housewives experience."

+On February 3, 2026, it was announced that several alumni from the franchise would appear in a new series.
+Produced by E! under the working title The Golden Life, the series will follow the lives of alum Bensimon, de Lesseps, Morgan, Singer, and Zarin as they navigate their "golden" years together in Palm Beach, Florida.
+Production for the ten episodes of the series is scheduled to begin in early 2026.
+Seven days later, Zarin was fired from the series, following racist posts made on social media concerning the Super Bowl LX halftime show and its headliner, Bad Bunny.
+Medley was named as Zarin's replacement.